There's plenty to be encouraged by as Indian growth revives, reforms get serious and consumption expands.

 Returning from a recent trip to meet with key decision-makers and clients, BNP Paribas' Emerging Markets Equity Strategist Manishi Raychaudhuri says there is clear, positive economic momentum with reviving growth, low current and fiscal deficits, supported by low inflation, benign commodity prices and a rapid recovery from the effects of demonitisation.

-Q: How has your observation of the Indian economy changed over the last few months?A: What we really observed in late March is that the government was clearly getting increasingly serious about sorting out the banks' non-performing assets (NPA) problem, and that's a key change from our understanding during previous trips.
+How has your observation of the Indian economy changed over the last few months?Answer: What we really observed in late March is that the government was clearly getting increasingly serious about sorting out the banks' non-performing assets (NPA) problem, and that's a key change from our understanding during previous trips.

 Resolving the problems arising from the non-performing assets (NPA) of banks remains an ongoing struggle for Indian policymakers.
 Based on the latest feedback from government departments, we sense the gradual understanding that the bad loan problem will need a political solution as well as a clear government commitment to stand behind the assets